TonyLiang0518/HPC_Final_Project/README.md

 `./compare -n 10` get run time of recursion FFT, iteration FFT and their parallel version

-`./fft_package -n n` get run time of use fftw package
+`./fft_package -n 10` get run time of use fftw package

 `./pde -n 5` get result of PDE using recusion FFT